 We now bring you to the present.
 While continuing to provide comedians with their marketing items and teaching stand-up comedy, Tom is currently looking for a number of individuals or one very wealthy person to offer him grant money to pursue a number of art projects.
 What he has in mind is to---Hey, where are you going---he just wants a few minutes of your time to explain---no, really, he just---hey don’t close this book, this will only take a few short minutes---hey---hey---shit!

 NOTE #2: OK, I was wrong, my medical issues have interfered with the start of my Kickstarter Project.
-The new date will be set in stone and will take place in August of 2017.
+The new date will be set in stone and will take place in the summer of 2018.
 Thanks for your understanding.